andrey-skl/angular-gettext-cli/README.md

 ## Installation

-`npm install angular-gettext-cli -g` for global using or `npm install angular-gettext-cli --save-dev' for local.
+`npm install angular-gettext-cli -g` for global using or `npm install angular-gettext-cli --save-dev` for local.

 ## Usage: